 Your best source of nutritional information for your pet is your veterinarian or veterinary technician with knowledge of canine and feline nutrition.
-These individuals know your pet, it’s medical history, and it’s specific dietary needs.
+These individuals know your pet’s medical history and specific dietary needs.

 With all the different types and brands of commercial pet food available, choosing the right food for your pet can sometimes be overwhelming.
 Is there a difference between pet foods named “Beef Dinner” and “Beef Flavor”?
 How do you compare the “guaranteed analysis” on the label between diets?
 To help demystify the secrets of choosing the “best” pet food, it helps to understand how to read a pet food label.
-Specific rules and guidelines have been issued by the Association of American Feed Control Officials (AAFCO) that pet food companies must follow when creating their pet food labels.
-A pet food label comprises two parts: the principal display panel and the information panel (see later in handout).
+The Association of American Feed Control Officials (AAFCO) have issued specific rules and guidelines that pet food companies must follow when creating their pet food labels.
+These labels are comprised of two parts: the principal display panel and the information panel (see later in handout).

 The principal display panel is the part of a label most obvious to the consumer.
 It grabs your attention and allows you to identify the product as pet food.
 The principal display panel legally must contain a product identity, “designator” and net weight.

-The product identity has to include the product name (Chicken Recipe for Cats) and may or may not include the manufacturer’s name (W & Z Pet Food Co.) and brand name (Wally’s).
+The product identity must include the product name (Chicken Recipe for Cats) and may or may not include the manufacturer’s name (W & Z Pet Food Co.) and brand name (Wally’s).
 The product name can hold a lot of information for the consumer.
 It often describes the food and can include key ingredients.
-However, strict rules exist about how a pet food can be named when ingredients are included in the name.
+However, strict rules exist about a pet food name when ingredients are included in the name.

 “100% Beef or All Beef” – This pet food only contains beef and water.

 “Beef for dogs” – This dog food contains at least 70% of the total product weight as beef.